 - Distance from Bucharest: 180 km / 3 hours

 During the high season, the castle operates with longer opening hours.
-Fortunately, the castle is opened every day (except for holidays).
+Fortunately, the castle is open every day (except for holidays).

 - April 1 - September 30